HL7/davinci-dtr/input/pagecontent/specification.md

 ##### Pushing QuestionnaireResponse to Payer
 This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a DTR SMART App or DTR Native App wants to push a QuestionnaireResponse to a Payer.

-Note: Other IGs might provide additional mechanisms for transmitting results of the completed QuestionnaireResponse to the payer.
+> **NOTE:** Other IGs might provide additional mechanisms for transmitting results of the completed QuestionnaireResponse to the payer.
 The client that launches DTR is responsible for understanding the context of the launch, and thus for what to do with any QuestionnaireResponses that are persisted as a result of that launch.

 ---------------------
 ### How DTR passes information to PAS, PAO or Other Exchanges